BarIfrah-prep/python-1-rock-paper-scissors-HacZitrom/README.md

 ## Code input\output\ how to run

  ran on pycharm and in python
- press after puting an input press enter
+ press enter key after puting an input

  input/output